-Complimentary Group Lecture and Demonstration (minimum of eight people; 1-2 hour)
+Complimentary Group Lecture and Demonstration (min.
+8 people, 1-2hrs)

 - Static fit dynamic fit- what's the difference?

 - The gender of saddle fit are you in the right saddle?

 - Why saddle fit changes over time

 - Know your horse's saddle support area

 - How to protect your horse's back

 - The 9 Points of Saddle Fit Checklist